skiggety/skiggety-utils/todo_report/README.txt

 ./bin/vimfirst-while:3:# TODO^200: this should be a special mode of vimfirst, so it shares code, just another way of using a --until flag
 ./bin/today_todo:194:    # TODO^281: (IN_PROGRESS), if something is URGENT and EASY, separate it out further:
 ./bin/git-no-uncommitted-or-unpushed-changes:3:# This script checks if all local changes have been committed to git. # TODO^332: TESTING NOW IN_PROGRESS
-./bin/git-ready:77:exit 0 # TESTING IN_PROGRESS NOW TODO^335: only exit 0 if there is nothing to commit
+./bin/git-ready:83:exit_with_error "There are still outstanding changes at $(pwd)" # TESTING IN_PROGRESS NOW TODO^336: only exit 0 if there is nothing to commit